 We all know that Facebook owns WhatsApp.
 We also know that Facebook and privacy go together as well as orange juice and mint toothpaste.
 Alright, maybe it’s not that bad, but Zuckerberg certainly isn’t winning any bonus points.
 However, all WhatsApp messages are still end-to-end encrypted, so you shouldn’t have to worry about outside parties reading your messages.
 The company will know where you’re sending them from, though.

-You can back up your WhatsApp messages and data both locally and to the cloud, which helps you switch devices often.
+You can back up your WhatsApp messages and data both locally and to the cloud, which helps if you switch devices often.
 WhatsApp uses a store and forward method for your messages, so it deletes delivered messages upon sending, but it stores undelivered content for 30 days.

-Telegram’s messages are actually client-server encrypted, which means that they are unencrypted and then re-encrypted at the server level before reaching the end-user.
+Telegram’s messages are actually client-server encrypted, meaning they are unencrypted and then re-encrypted at the server level before reaching the end-user.
 In theory, it means that Telegram could access messages, though it would require a great deal of effort.
 However, if you use the Secret Chats feature, you’ll have full access to end-to-end encryption, which should put more users at ease.
 You can also activate a built-in PIN feature or fingerprint requirement for added security within the app.

 While there are no ads on Telegram, the company is considering launching its own ad platform.
 This could lead to changes in the future.
 Right now, Telegram can only access your phone number, email address, and user ID.